ucdavis/ecs132/Hwk/Hwk1.md

 busSim(m,p,v,k,r,q,nDays)
 ```

 to find the above-listed 10 quantities via simulation.
+Of course, the
+arguments m, p and so on here are general, not the specific values used
+in **ExactAnalysis()** above.

 Here **nDays** is the number of days to simulate, i.e. the number of
 rows in a "notebook" view of the problem.
 It will again return a